mgautierfr/ediap/README.md

 EDIAP
 =====

-EDIAP is for "Environnement de Développement intégré pour APrentissage".
+EDIAP is for "Environnement de Développement Intégré pour l’Apprentissage de la Programmation".
 This is french and it means "IDE for learning"

 So what is EDIAP ?